Skip to main content

 Safety Profile

-IGF-1 LR3 was engineered as a cell culture reagent, not as a therapeutic.
-Its fundamental design principle of bypassing IGFBP regulation removes the body's natural controls on IGF-1 signaling, which is both its pharmacological advantage and its primary safety concern.
+IGF-1 LR3 was engineered as a cell culture reagent, not as a medicine.
+Its core design feature, escaping IGFBP regulation, removes much of the body's natural control over IGF-1 signaling.
+That is simultaneously its pharmacological selling point and its primary safety liability.

 Contraindications

-• Hormone-sensitive tumors (IGF-1R cross-talks with estrogen and androgen receptor pathways)
+• Hormone-sensitive tumors, because IGF-1R cross-talks with estrogen and androgen receptor signaling

-• Pregnancy and nursing (growth factor effects on fetal development are unknown)
+• Pregnancy and breastfeeding, since growth-factor effects on fetal and infant development are unstudied

-• Children and adolescents with open growth plates (risk of disproportionate growth)
+• Children and adolescents with open growth plates outside of supervised, approved IGF-1 therapy

 Compare with Similar Peptides